Strengthening Exercises for Sacroiliac Joint Pain Relief

 What Else Helps?

 In addition to having an exercise plan in place, according to the Journal of Orthopedic Surgery and Research, adding supplements with chondroprotective agents such as glucosamine and chondroitin helps.
-Good quality supplements like Physio Flex Pro are not only safe but also lower pain and improve SI joint function.

 Make sure you don’t sit for prolonged hours.
 Change your sitting position.
 Keep your knees slightly apart when you sit and avoid crossing your legs.
 Use hot and cold treatments to alleviate pain and enhance your blood circulation.